chok-watcharathep/example-payload-mui/DETAILED_PROJECT_STRUCTURE.md

 **Unit Folder Explanation:**

-- Contains reusable hooks that don't belong to a specific feature
+- Admin-specific hooks that can be used across multiple payload features
 - Examples: URL state management, form handling, authentication, theme switching
 - Should be generic enough to be used in multiple places